oats with apple, pear, cinnamon and maple syrup

 As the chilly temperatures arrive in Cape Town and the rain comes down, I start looking for the comfort of hot oats for breakfast.
-Low in GI and considered a super food, I really notice that when I eat them, my hunger is abated for that little bit longer.
-This is a real plus because in winter I seem to wonder around in a permanent state of hunger.
+Low in GI and considered a superfood, I really notice that when I eat them, my hunger is abated for a little bit longer.
+This is a real plus because in winter I seem to wander around in a permanent state of hunger.

 a warm and comforting winter breakfast